dotcms-plugins/custom-field-markdown/README.md

 # Markdown Custom Field for dotCMS

-This provides a react based dotCMS custom field that leverages the excellent Rich Markdown Editor found here: https://github.com/outline/rich-markdown-editor
+This provides a react based dotCMS custom field that leverages the excellent Rich Markdown Editor found here: https://github.com/outline/rich-markdown-editor.  you can get started using it by just uploading

-## Steps:
+## Steps to Build:

-1. Clone and build the this repo
+1. Clone this repo
+2. Customize and Build (Optional)
-2. Upload the resulting `./custom-field-markdown` folder into dotCMS as `/application/custom-field-markdown`.
+3. Upload the resulting `./custom-field-markdown` folder into dotCMS as `/application/custom-field-markdown`.
-3. Create the `Custom Field`
+4. Create the `Custom Field`
-4. Create a content based on the new `Custom Field`
+5. Create a content based on the new `Custom Field`

-### 1. Clone and build the [ReactJS app](https://reactjs.org/)
+### 1. Clone this repo

 - A) In your terminal git clone the dotCMS Custom Field - React Markdown Editor App:
 ```
 git clone https://github.com/dotcms-plugins/custom-field-markdown.git;
 ```

+### 2. Customize and Build (Optional)
+You can skip this step if you just want to run the pre-packaged plugin.

 - B) Install dependencies
 ```